krebsalad/FaceEmojify/README.md

 Used to learn machine learning...

 # history
+trained and validated with data from a [kaggle competion](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/rules)

 1. First test on 17-2-2012
-* 500EpoctTestModel : trained and validated with data from a [kaggle competion](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/rules)
+* 500EpoctTestModel
+* 1000EpochTestModel: built on top of 500EpochTestModel

 # Installation
 1. Install [Git](https://git-scm.com/downloads), gitbash recommended aswell, and [python](https://www.python.org/)